kevinbdsouza/AlgTrading/README.md

 # AlgTrading
-Trying to find sort term signals for intraday/HFT
+Trying to find short term signals for intraday/HFT